Tony Briffa (politician): Birth certificate

-Tony Briffa's original and current birth certificate recognises her sex as female, but she had previously obtained a birth certificate with a blank sex classification.
+Briffa's original and current birth certificate recognises her sex as female, but she had previously obtained a birth certificate with a blank sex classification.

 Speaking to the Senate hearing on intersex sterilisation in March 2013, Briffa said:

 Identity

 Briffa made the following statement: "I am very public about being born biologically partially female and partially male and that I was raised as a girl and lived as a woman until I was 30.
 I ask all my friends and colleagues to respect my sex as what nature made me; both female and male."
-On her website Briffa posted: “I feel very comfortable having accepted my true nature.
+On her website, Briffa posted: “I feel very comfortable having accepted my true nature.
 I am not male or female, but both.
 I am grateful for the years I lived as a woman and the insight and experiences it gave me.
 I am still ‘Antoinette’ and have now also incorporated and accepted my male (‘Anthony’ or ‘Tony’) side.
 I feel whole.
 I’ll continue to live as Tony but I feel I am now at a point in my life where I can celebrate being different.”